Diagnostics, tender point exam

 Now, it is important with a tender point exam, that the doctor knows how to do it correctly.
 As if they do not, what can happen is they can press on CMP pain points instead, which can be anywhere !
 This has caused more than one doctor to assume the person is malingering, as with CMP trigger points on site link, you could have them body wide. ( meaning it can hurt for them to poke you almost anywhere on your body )

-I would whole heartedly agree, as this skill, like any other diagnostic skill requires understanding and practice to do so, correctly.
-There is very little pressure ( 4 gm ) is needed to do a proper tender point exam, and some very specific areas to press, those and NO others, are to be used for diagnostic purposes.
+I would whole heartedly agree, as this skill, like any other diagnostic skill requires understanding and practice to do it correctly.
+There is very little pressure ( 4 gm ) is needed to do a proper tender point exam and some very specific areas to press, those and NO others, are to be used for diagnostic purposes.